 Do you work with public speakers, radio announcers, voice over artists?

 I write songs and have recorded an album with my band.
 We don't know what to do next?

 I offer career development but also act as a stepping stone between singers and people within the industry.

 I will always book you in for a single session before we commit to a block.
 Send me an email with a little bit of info about you and also your availability.

 I'm really wanting to book a lesson but I'm nervous...

-Even I get nervous when I have lessons with new vocal teachers.
+Even I get a bit nervous when I have lessons with new mentors or teachers.
 It is understandable but I don't bite.
 Our first session will be a get-to-know-you where I will ask you twenty questions and guide you through some basic scales to get a feel for your voice.
-I'll work with you and you won't feel out of your depth.
-If you are a seasoned professional and are nervous, bring along your favourite sheet music or lyrics so we can jump right in to what you are most comfortable singing.
+If you are a seasoned professional, bring along your favourite sheet music or lyrics so we can jump right in to what you are most comfortable singing.